CoFH/cofh.github.io/docs/portable-tank/index.md

 A placed portable tank can automatically transfer fluids out of the bottom.
 This is called auto-output.
-Auto-output can be enabled in the tank's GUI, or by using a [crescent hammer](/docs/crescent-hammer/) or similar.
+Auto-output can be enabled in the tank's GUI, or by using a [wrench](/docs/wrenches/).
 When a portable tank is placed on top of another portable tank, auto-output is enabled automatically for the upper tank.

 A placed portable tank can be locked to only accept the fluid it currently holds, even when it becomes empty.
 This can be toggled in the tank's GUI, or by